AdrianMarasigan/AdrianMarasigan/README.md

 ## About me
-I am a self-taught software engineer with 5 years of progressive experience in software project management, product management, and application support.
+As a self-taught software engineer with five years of dynamic experience in software project management, product management, and application support, I am deeply passionate about leveraging technology to enhance the daily lives of individuals.
+My journey in the field has equipped me with a comprehensive skill set, allowing me to seamlessly integrate innovation into projects and contribute to meaningful advancements in technology for the benefit of society.

 I am actively working on programming challenges (Python and Java), API development, cloud technologies, and database design.
 I have dabbled in javascript (React), Apex (Salesforce), HTML, and CSS.